kvassAI/slate/source/includes/_invoices.md

-user | User associated with Invoice amount | Amount of invoice as a float. currency | ISO code of currency, for example: "EUR" account_number | Account number to make payment of invoice message | Message (KID) used for paying invoice.
+user | User associated with Invoice amount | Amount of invoice as a float. currency | ISO code of currency, for example: "EUR" account_number | Account number to issuer, to whom the payment of invoice is done to message | Message (KID) used for paying invoice.
 How it will appear in the Issuer's bank due_date | The due date of the invoice issued_date | The date the invoice was generated